lopezpdvn/lopezpdvn.github.io/_drafts/set-up-debugging-development-environment-for-android-on-linux.md

+---
+layout: post
-# How to set up a debugging and development environment for Android on Linux
+title:  "How to set up a debugging and development environment for Android on Linux"
+date:   27 Jul 2015
+lang: en
+categories: en
+tags: [en, tech, engineering, android, linux]
+comments: true
+permalink: /set-up-debugging-development-environment-for-android-on-linux/
+---

 This post describes how to set up a debugging and development environment for Android based systems on an Ubuntu machine, specially for flashing custom